Pacific 231: Form

 Accompanying the 1923 published score, Honegger described the long-range form of the work:

+Harry Halbreich quotes Honegger: "In Pacific I pursued a very abstract and pure idea, giving the impression of a mathematical acceleration of rhythm, while the movement itself slows down.
+Musically, I composed a kind of great varied chorale, criss-crossed with 'alla breve' counterpoints in the first part, which gives an impression of Johann Sebastian Bach."

 Orchestration

-The orchestra consists of: 2 flutes, piccolo flute, 2 oboes, English horn, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon – 4 French horns, 3 trumpets, 3 trombones, tuba, – 4 percussionists (tenor drum, cymbal, bass drum, tam tam) – strings.
+Pacific 231 is orchestrated for two flutes, piccolo flute, two oboes, English horn, two clarinets, bass clarinet, two bassoons, contrabassoon, four French horns, three trumpets, three trombones, tuba, four percussionists (tenor drum, cymbal, bass drum, and tam tam) and strings.

-Pacific 231 is the first in Honegger's series of three symphonic movements.
+The piece is the first in Honegger's series of three symphonic movements.
 The other two are Rugby and Mouvement Symphonique No. 3.
-Honegger lamented that his "poor Symphonic Movement No. 3 paid dearly for its barren title."
+Honegger lamented that his "poor Symphonic Movement No. 3 paid dearly for its barren title".
 Critics generally ignored it, while Pacific 231 and Rugby, with more evocative titles, have been written about in depth.

 In film

+Soviet filmmaker Mikhail Tsekhanovsky created a film titled Pacific 231 in 1931.
+It intercuts shots of a locomotive with an orchestra performing the piece.